-- (a) General.
-The Secretary may require the repayment of funds and the purchase of loans by the school if the Secretary determines that the unenforceability of a loan or loans, or the disbursement of loan amounts for which the borrower was ineligible, resulted in whole or in part from- - (1) The school's violation of a Federal statute or regulation; or - (2) The school's negligent or willful false certification. - (b) In requiring a school to repay funds to the Secretary or to purchase loans from the Secretary in connection with an audit or program review, the Secretary follows the procedures described in 34 CFR part 668, subpart H. - (c) The Secretary may impose a fine or take an emergency action against a school or limit, suspend, or terminate a school's participation in the Direct Loan Program in accordance with 34 CFR part 668, subpart G.
+(a) General.
+The Secretary may require the repayment of funds and the purchase of loans by the school if the Secretary determines that the unenforceability of a loan or loans, or the disbursement of loan amounts for which the borrower was ineligible, resulted in whole or in part from-

+(1) The school's violation of a Federal statute or regulation; or

+(2) The school's negligent or willful false certification.

+(b) In requiring a school to repay funds to the Secretary or to purchase loans from the Secretary in connection with an audit or program review, the Secretary follows the procedures described in 34 CFR part 668, subpart H.

+(c) The Secretary may impose a fine or take an emergency action against a school or limit, suspend, or terminate a school's participation in the Direct Loan Program in accordance with 34 CFR part 668, subpart G.

-Subpart C-Requirements, Standards, and Payments for Direct Loan Program Schools §685.309
+Subpart C-Requirements, Standards, and Payments for Direct Loan Program Schools §685.309 Administrative and fiscal control and fund accounting requirements for schools participating in the Direct Loan Program

-Administrative and fiscal control and fund accounting requirements for schools participating in the Direct Loan Program
+§ 685.309 Administrative and fiscal control and fund accounting requirements for schools participating in the Direct Loan Program.

-- § 685.309 Administrative and fiscal control and fund accounting requirements for schools participating in the Direct Loan Program. - (a) General.
-A participating school shallmust- - (1) Establish and maintain proper administrative and fiscal procedures and all necessary records as set forth in this part and in 34 CFR part 668; and - (2) Submit all reports required by this part and 34 CFR part 668 to the Secretary. - (b) Student status confirmation reports.
-A school shall-[SEE ISSUE PAPER #18 FOR PROPOSED CHANGES TO §685.309(b).] - (1) Upon receipt of a student status confirmation report from the Secretary, complete and return that report to the Secretary within 30 days of receipt; and - (2) Unless it expects to submit its next student status confirmation report to the Secretary within the next 60 days, notify the Secretary within 30 days if it discovers that a Direct Subsidized, Direct Unsubsidized, or Direct PLUS Loan has been made to or on behalf of a student who- - (i) Enrolled at that school but has ceased to be enrolled on at least a half-time basis; - (ii) Has been accepted for enrollment at that school but failed to enroll on at least a halftime basis for the period for which the loan was intended; or - (iii) Has changed his or her permanent address.
+(a) General.
+A participating school shallmust-

+(1) Establish and maintain proper administrative and fiscal procedures and all necessary records as set forth in this part and in 34 CFR part 668; and

+(2) Submit all reports required by this part and 34 CFR part 668 to the Secretary.

+(b) Student status confirmation reportsEnrollment reporting process.
+A school shall

+(1) Upon receipt of a student status confirmation an enrollment report from the Secretary, a school must update all information included in the report complete and return that the report to the Secretary

+(i) In the manner and format prescribed by the Secretary; and

+(ii) wWithin 30 days of receipt; and the timeframe prescribed by the Secretary.

+(2) Unless it expects to submit its next student status confirmationupdated enrollment report to the Secretary within the next 60 days, a school must notify the Secretary within 30 days if itafter the date the school discovers that a Direct Subsidized, Direct Unsubsidized, or Direct PLUS Loan has been made to or on behalf of a student who- (i) A loan under title IV of the Act was made to or on behalf of a student who was Eenrolled or accepted for enrollment at that the school, and the student but has ceased to be enrolled on at least a half-time basis or failed to enroll on at least a half- time basis for the period for which the loan was intended; or

+(ii) Has been accepted for enrollment at that school but failed to enroll on at least a half-time basis for the period for which the loan was intended; or

+(iii)-(ii) A student who is enrolled at the school and who received a loan under title IV of the Act Hhas changed his or her permanent address.